nuagex/nuagex-labs/0860-VNS-Monitoring-Dual-Underlays/README.md

 * **requirements**: Nuage 5.4.1+
 * **designer**: Arun Poonia

-This lab deploys a generic VNS lab with 3x NSG-Vs. The lab consists of an Organization comprised of a San Francisco HQ site, a Mountain View site and a New York Branch site that are deployed over a single underlay (Internet).
+This lab deploys a generic VNS lab with 3x NSG-Vs. The lab consists of an Organization comprised of a San Francisco HQ site, a Mountain View site and a New York Branch site that are deployed over a dual underlays (Internet, MPLS).

 All branches are equipped with a single NSG, and each NSG has a single user-PC on the LAN subnet.